frankely/node-ts-redis-clone/README.md

 *Make sure you run this command from the root folder where the package.json is located*

+## Current Limitations

+NUMEQUALTO does not work inside a transaction

 ## Other Documentation

 For more detailed commands see the documentation in the Coding challenge - In memory database.pdf file